Qiskit/qiskit-addon-cutting/INSTALL.rst

 Users intending to use the automatic cut finding functionality in the CutQC package should install the ``cplex`` optional dependency.

+Adjust the options below to suit your needs.

 .. code:: sh

     pip install 'circuit-knitting-toolbox[pyscf,cplex]'